ashokpunnam/UIAutomation/README.md

   - SpecFlow.Tools.MsBuild.Generation
   - Cucumber.Messages
   - Gherkin
   - Microsoft.CodeCoverage
- 6. Create folder 'dependencies'.
-Download chrome, IE, Edge drivers directly here via NuGet packages
+ 6. Chrome and firefox drivers are downlaoded to dependancies and prvided as part of the solution
    - Right click on the chromedriver.exe and select Properties
    - Ensure the Build Action Content is selected Copy to Output Directory Copy Always has been selected.
    - This will ensure that chromedriver.exe is always in the folder of the running assembly so it can be used.